-Powerball is an American interstate lottery game played on Wednesday and Saturday evenings at 10.59pm EST. Known for generating huge jackpots that can run into nine figures, 44 states and three jurisdictions across the United State participate in Powerball, with winners coming from every corner of the country.
+Powerball is an American interstate lottery game played on Wednesday and Saturday evenings at 10.59pm EST. Known for generating huge jackpots that can sometimes run into ten figures, 44 states and three jurisdictions across the United State participate in Powerball, with winners coming from every corner of the country.

 Players select five main numbers from 1 to 69 and a Powerball number from 1 to 26.
 To win the jackpot, players must match all five main numbers and the Powerball drawn on the night.
 Another eight prize tiers are available in each draw, including a prize for matching the Powerball alone.
 The minimum jackpot is worth $40 million.